Shared code: Run custom JavaScript and CSS across all variations

 • Optimizely Performance Edge

-With Optimizely Experimentation, you have the flexibility to add your own customized JavaScript or CSS code to your experiments.
-You can apply this custom code at the variation level, or you can use Optimizely's shared code feature to apply it to an entire experiment, across all variations.
+With Optimizely Web Experimentation, Performance Edge, and Optimizely Personalization, you can add your own customized JavaScript or CSS code to your experiments.
+You can apply this custom code at the variation level, or you can use Optimizely's shared code feature to apply it to an entire experiment across all variations.

-Optimizely Performance Edge is a lightweight experimentation product that delivers significantly faster performance than previous versions of Optimizely.
-It does this by relying on a streamlined "microsnippet" which limits the range of available features.
+Optimizely Performance Edge is an experimentation product that delivers faster performance than previous versions of Optimizely.
+It does this by using a streamlined microsnippet which limits the range of available features.

-Optimizely Performance Edge and Optimizely Web Experimentation handle custom code the same way, so all information contained in this article applies to experiments created with either version of Optimizely.
+Optimizely Performance Edge and Optimizely Web Experimentation manage custom code the same way.

-• Sending Optimizely information to your analytics service.
+• Send Optimizely information to your analytics service.

-• Adding functions that can be used across multiple variations, and calling them with different parameters in the variation code.
+• Add functions that can be used across multiple variations and call them with different parameters in the variation code.

-Shared JavaScript is the first thing to evaluate once a visitor is bucketed into the experiment and is run across all variations within the experiment.
+Shared JavaScript evaluates first after a visitor is bucketed into the experiment and is run across all variations within the experiment or campaign.

 window.bringUpAlert = function(value) {